Table of Contents

 Parameters

-Item to push to the front of the buffer
+The element to add to the front of the buffer.

 ToArray()